nonomal/medio/README.md

 ![42115](https://github.com/user-attachments/assets/d4a202c5-a160-4a66-a7c7-dad346de86a3)

-UPDATE: from v3.0.0 onwards Medio is using the [Differ](https://github.com/tonyarnold/Differ) Swift package from Tony Arnold
+UPDATE: from v3.0.0 onwards Medio is using the [Differ](https://github.com/tonyarnold/Differ) Swift package

 ## 💻 Get it